lee-b/maxdoc/README.md

 The intent is to create a single documentation system that:

+* Does not require heavy modifications to restructure (no renumbering points or renumbering headings, for example).

+* Does not have arbitrary limits (such as only 7 levels of headings)

 * Can include sub-documents (summaries of a topic, for instance) and reorganise headers etc. accordingly.